Infrared Wedding Photography by Michael Anderson Photography

 There is one thing that’s much, much easier in using a infrared digital camera conversion.
 There’s no more dark red filter on the lens, so you can actually see what your looking at when you compose the image!

-“Mike and Joannie were amazing.
+“Michael and Joannie were amazing.
 We got married on Saturday and got the online gallery for our photos by Wednesday afternoon, and the photos are beautiful.

-Mike was very responsive during the whole process.
+Michael was very responsive during the whole process.
 He answered all of my questions, met with us at least twice, and even called me the week of the wedding to talk about the plans for the day.

 If you are looking for an experienced photographer, who is creative, and will capture the photos you want and the photos your parents want, go with Michael Anderson Photography.
 It was the best decision I made (besides marrying my husband).
 Mike will make sure you have fun having your pictures taken and you’ll end up with beautiful photos to cherish.”

 Samantha & Kenton were married at the historic Church of St. Michael in beautiful Stillwater, Minnesota with a fun wedding reception, dinner and dance at Oak Marsh Golf Course in Oakdale, Minnesota.

 “I titled this review “The BEST!” and while it’s true I’ve only ever gotten married once, I do feel like I’ve had lots of photographer experience on account of being in lots of other weddings.
 Michael and Joannie are phenomenal.
 I love looking at my pictures, and they captured the happiness of the day magnificently.

 We were supposed to be married outside, but Mother Nature had other plans.
 Michael and Joannie were endlessly flexible because our schedule got thrown way off, and it was no problem for them to change equipment from being indoors to outdoors and back indoors again.